3

 1

 • The timeline is already set.
 Bill & Ted aren't 40 when they give the report.
 Rufus already knows how everything will play out, just as he knows his part of it.
 He's giving Bill & Ted simple instructions to ensure things will play out as they have played out.
 It's this time limit that leads the pair to not only visit history, but to bring back the historical dudes.
-Mar 9, 2016 at 15:12
+Commented Mar 9, 2016 at 15:12

 You must log in to answer this question.